maxmynter/transfer-entropy-toolbox/README.md

 pytest
 ```

-#### Running Legacy Tests
+#### Running Legacy Consistency Tests
+I am rewriting large chunks of the codebase that was the foundation of my thesis to incorporate
+the practices I've developed as a software engineer since then.

+There is a dedicated test suite to test consistencies against the legacy codebase.
-The legacy tests require additional dependencies and are disabled by default.
+The legacy code requires additional dependencies and the tests are disabled by default.
 To run them:

 1. Install legacy test dependencies:
 ```bash